 Healthcare professionals such as doctors and nurses in the UK are public sector employees.
 In fact, the NHS is the biggest single employer in Europe.
 Hospitals, clinics and doctors’ surgeries are all administered by the government.
 Whilst these services are decentralised and are administered locally, the budget itself comes from central government and is funded entirely by the state.

-You often hear on British current affairs and topical debate shows the term “free at point of entry”.
-In practical terms it means that pretty much anyone can turn up in Accident and Emergency at a British hospital, or call an ambulance, or go to the doctor, and they will be treated unconditionally without having to confirm any valid health insurance (but you will probably get a bill afterwards if you’re not a UK resident).
+The British system is free at the point of entry.
+It means that pretty much anyone can turn up in Accident & Emergency at a British hospital, or go to the doctor, and they will be treated unconditionally without having to confirm any valid health insurance (but you will probably get a bill afterwards if you’re not a UK resident).

 On the other end of the scale is the US healthcare model, which is almost exclusively accessed through individuals, or their employers on their behalf, taking out health insurance policies.